 This will help your ARCH Mentors direct you to the correct courses first semester.
 In order to take the exam you will need:

 Your ARCH Mentors will have access to this information when you meet with them.
-Based on your scores on these exams (as well as the math placement exam) and your interests they will be able to direct you to the most appropriate courses for your first semester.
+Based on your score on this exam (as well as the math placement exam) and your interests they will be able to direct you to the most appropriate courses for your first semester.

 A Note on Academic Accommodation/Accessibility